anonymousaga/grayscale/README.md

 An app that makes your Mac grayscale/color via accessibility with one click

-**This package only works from macOS 13 Ventura and onward**
+**This package works from any macOS since 10.14 Mojave, including Ventura**

-Use [grayscale-legacy](https://github.com/anonymousaga/grayscale-legacy) for older macOS versions (10.14-12)

 <br>
 <br>